MatzFan/GRHttp/README.md

 ### How does it stack up against other servers?

 The greatest sin is believing 'Hello World' apps are a good benchmark - they are NOT.
 For instance, replacing my Thin server on a production app with GRHttp had **less then a 4% impact** and added Websockets to the mix...
+In the end of the day, the server is usually NOT the bottleneck.

-But since "Hello World" apps the common way to isolate the server component, here goes...
+But since "Hello World" apps the common way to isolate the server component, I tried doing some benchmarking and was fairly happy with the results.

-Although GRHttp\* does more for your application, it still performs quite well as a Rack server.
+Although GRHttp\* does more for your application, I felt that it still performs quite well as a Rack server.
 Here is a quick comparison I ran on my MacBook Pro, on Ruby MRI v. ruby 2.2.2p95:

 | Server   | Req/Sec | Remarks |
 |----------|---------|---------|